luchfilip/NetworkProgramming/Lab4-ReverseEngineering/README.md

          SSLSocketFactory ssf = (SSLSocketFactory) SSLSocketFactory.getDefault();
          Socket s = ssf.createSocket(ip_address, port);

 2. Encrypt the data manually.
 So that the client would encrypt the data with a key before sending it, then the server would decrypt, and read the message.

+In these ways, an attacker would not be able to see how exactly the commands are sent, thus, making it much harder to do actions he is not allowed to do.

 ##### Keywords
 UDP, IP, BSD sockets, protocol, reverse engineering, sniffing, privacy, spoofing